RECENT BLOG NEWS

 – Premature closes no longer cause a session to be non-resumable.

 This protocol was defined in RFC 5246 in August of 2008.
 Based on TLS 1.1, TLS 1.2 contains improved flexibility.
+One of the primary goals of the TLS 1.2 revision was to remove the protocol’s dependency on the MD5 and SHA-1 digest algorithms.
 The major differences include:

 – The MD5/SHA-1 combination in the pseudorandom function (PRF) was replaced with cipher-suite-specified PRFs.